daveredfern/daveredfern/content/uses.md

 I collect analytics anonymously using [Fathom Analytics](https://usefathom.com/ref/ZIAIFM).
 It’s an awesome little webapp that helps me learn what people enjoy to read without infringing on your privacy—Fathom Analytics collects no personal data.
 Shameless plug but [here’s a referral link](https://usefathom.com/ref/ZIAIFM) for $10 off free to try it.

 Almost all of the images are hosted on [Cloudinary](https://cloudinary.com/).

+I manage my newsletter using [Mailchimp](https://www.mailchimp.com/).

 The code is stored in [Github](https://github.com/).